OCA/manufacture/mrp_auto_create_lot/readme/USAGE.rst

 #.
 Set a tracking option for this product.
 #.
 Set auto create lot.
 #.
 Go to *Manufacturing > Manufacturing Orders* and create or select one.
 #.
-Create Workorders on this MO.
+Mark as done the manufacturing order.
 #.
-Done the Work Order of product with auto create lot.
+Check that the lot has been automatically created.